 - North West

-Koster was named after Bastiaan Hendricus Koster, a native of Rotterdam who in 1860 settled on the farm Kleinfontein on which the town was later established.
+Koster was named after the Dutch owner, Bastiaan Hendricus Koster, a native of Rotterdam who in 1860 settled on the farm Kleinfontein on which the town was later established.
 The town was proclaimed in 1913.

 On 11 November 1970 the last diamond rush in South Africa took place at Koster.
 167 diggers lined up and raced one another to stake their claims.